 ”Drive Sweden is an excellent arena to discuss

 a joint definition of a digital infrastructure.
-The business model – who is responsible and who executes – this needs to be in place”, said Olle Isaksson.
+The business model needs to be in place – to decide who is responsible and who executes,” Olle Isaksson.

 “The CEO of Volvo Cars has announced that safety data should be free and shared.
 We need to have our cars connected to reach the safety goals.
 But we need to look into the privacy regulation too, so to have this arena is key”, said Mats Lundin.